pl4nty/garden/content/Projects/CTF/Codegate 2025 Quals.md

  'the universe' 'the vast' 'the way' 'the world'...]
 ```

-we were past midnight when teddy realised the file sizes for the qwen samples were consistently larger than the GPT samples, around 4000-5000 bytes.
+We were past midnight when teddy realised the file sizes for the qwen samples were consistently larger than the GPT samples, around 4000-5000 bytes.
 So we could fix the bits for files over a certain size, and bruteforce the rest.
 Unfortunately taking a conservative 4500 bytes only gave us 38 files (38 known bits) and the remainder wasn't feasible to bruteforce.

 I wrote a script to sort by file size anyway for something to do, hoping I could work my way down from 4500 and see how long the remaining bits took.
 I was sent this screenshot in response.

 ![[Pasted image 20250330141916.png|Pasted image 20250330141916.png]]